Karql/elastalert2-server/README.md

 # Fork of [bitsensor/elastalert](https://github.com/bitsensor/elastalert)

+Hi there!

 Official repository is not maintained anymore.
+Last commit was a long time ago.
+From that moment some things have changed a bit.
+New version of [ElastAlert](https://github.com/Yelp/elastalert) was released and depends on python3.
+Some dependencies also went further.

+I use and like this project so I have decided to develop it by my own.

-Aim of this fork is to support the latest version of [ElastAlert](https://github.com/Yelp/elastalert)
+Main goal of this fork is to support the latest version of [ElastAlert](https://github.com/Yelp/elastalert) - DONE!
+In free time maybe something more ;)

 Check [Docker Hub](https://hub.docker.com/r/karql/elastalert) for current images.

 Chcek [ElastAlert Kibana plugin](https://github.com/karql/elastalert-kibana-plugin) repo to get plugin wokring with latest Kibana.

+## Plans & Goals

+:heavy_check_mark: Support the latest version of [ElastAlert](https://github.com/Yelp/elastalert) - DONE!
+Check this release: [4.0.0](https://github.com/Karql/elastalert/releases/tag/4.0.0) for more details.

+:white_large_square: Migrate to TypeScript

+:white_large_square: Add swagger

+:white_large_square: Prepare a good getting started guide

 ---